alelievr/Modern-Rendering-Introduction/RayTracing.md

 }
 ```

-In this code we have the screen space pixel position denoted by `positionSS`.
-To determine the ray direction from this position, I'm going to jump ahead a bit here because we need some transformations to be able to know the exact direction the rays need to go.
-To cast our rays By taking a look at the transformation pipeline described in [Matrices And Transformations](MatricesAndTransformations.md).
+In this code, we have the screen space pixel position denoted by `positionSS`.
+To determine the ray direction from this position, I'll jump ahead a bit because we need some transformations to compute the ray direction.
+You can take a look at the transformation pipeline described in [Matrices and Transformations](MatricesAndTransformations.md) for more information.

 ### Calculating the ray direction from the camera